joaquinperea/llm-support-api/README.md

 Content-Type: application/json

 {
-  "message": "What is the capital of France?"
+  "message": "What is the capital of France?", "model": "gpt-3.5-turbo"  # Optional
 }
 ``````